Early Days

 My grandfather ("Cap'n Billy") worked at the shipyards in Newport News, Virginia.
 Cap'n Bily was a very good friend of Edgar Cayce so I was "exposed" to 'The Teachings' at a fairly young age.

 After the Navy, Gerry traveled around the US with his family, working in many varied jobs while going to college at William and Mary College (in Williamsburg, VA) full time.
 One of those jobs was to work for "Ringling Bros. and Barnum & Bailey Circus" in Bradenton, Florida.
-Shirlee worked in the wardrobe department while Gerry worked as a general handyman and roustabout.
-I remember watching the circus practice loading and unloading the three trains: lions and tigers and bears, oh my!
+Shirlee worked in the wardrobe department while Gerry was a general handyman and roustabout.
+I remember watching the circus practice loading and unloading the three trains: lions, tigers, and bears, oh my!

 Another job that my Dad had was that of a Commercial Fisherman.
 He and a friend bought a tuna boat named the "Ida May".
 Pop would take the boat out for several weeks at a time.
 I made several trips with him, learning basic radio communications and navigation at sea.